 The two main ways to size your option pool are top-down and bottoms-up.
 We recommend employing both strategies: Start with the bottoms-up approach and determine your company’s needs, then see how it compares to industry benchmarks from a top-down view, to make sure you’re not way off-track.

-With this method, you’ll build your equity pool according to your company’s comp plan.
+With this method, you’ll build your equity pool according to your company’s compensation plan.

 First, create a hiring plan based on your company’s expansion needs and projected team growth until your next expected funding round.
 Then, assign planned equity grants to each role based on industry benchmarks related to company stage, function, and seniority.
 Finally, add up the total equity you’ll need for this list of planned new hires, plus any equity you’ll need for refresh grants, to determine the total size of your equity pool.